brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 ![Enable-DNS64](/enable-dns64.png)

-If you enable "always-synthesize-aaaa-record", the DNS64 proxy will do this for _everything_, regardless of an AAAA record exists or not.
-This is unnecessary in our setup.
+If you enable "always-synthesize-aaaa-record", the DNS64 proxy will do this for _everything_, i.e: Always create AAAA records and map them to 64:ff9b::/96 regardless of the AAAA record exists or not.
+I still haven't understood when this is a good idea, so let's leave that one off for now.

 You now no longer use IPv4 for anything that has a DNS entry, since the Fortigate will generate AAAA-records out of the A-records and then map that AAAA to a 64:ff9b::xxxx address, and then do NAT64 on that traffic on the way out.